-You will need to sign either a rental agreement or a lease before occupancy.
+You must sign either a rental agreement or a lease before occupancy.
 A lease specifies the length, terms, and rent payments.
 Rental agreements are sometimes known as "month-to-month" arrangements.
-Where either you or the landlord may end the contract at any time with proper notice.
+Either you or the landlord may end the contract at any time with proper notice.
 Similarly, the landlord can adjust the rent with reasonable notice as laws and regulations permit.
-A lease is usually the more favorable option, as it guarantees a fixed rent for a more extended period.
-Nevertheless, if you are uncertain how long you will be renting, a rental agreement offers more flexibility.
+A lease is usually the more favorable option, as it guarantees a fixed rent for an extended period.
+Nevertheless, a rental agreement offers more flexibility if you are uncertain about how long you will be renting.

 - The lease must have a complete description of the rental property.

 - The rent payment amount, due date, late charges, and grace period

 - The amount of the security deposit and the conditions under which the landlord might retain it

 - Rules and regulations while renting the property

 - Available amenities or services (trash removal, swimming pool, laundry facilities)